jpljason/CISC-1115/HW6/README.md

-**The src folder contains:**
+**The src folder contains the source code for all the classes and main program in one file:**

-- The Month class labeled as Month.java
+- Months class
-- The MonthDays class labeled as MonthDays.java
+- MonthDays class
-- The custom exception class called MonthException labeled as MonthException.java
+- Custom exception class called MonthException
-- The Main class labeled as Main.java which runs the main program for HW6
+- Main class where the main program runs

-**Please make sure to open all class files so the main program can work!**

 **The logs folder contains a screenshot of various outputs of the program after running it, labeled as Months.png**